Dr. Charlotte A. Noble

 Professional Activities & Awards:

 I am a member of the American Public Health Association (APHA) and the American Anthropological Association (AAA), where I previously served as Chair of the AIDS and Anthropology Special Interest Group.
 I also currently serve on the board for EPIC (Tampa Bay), which provides comprehensive resources for the prevention, treatment and care of sexually transmitted infections, including HIV/AIDS, to improve the lives of individuals, families and communities.

 Broadly, my research focuses on health disparities and social determinants of health, with particular emphasis on the intersection between biology and culture.
 Bridging public health and anthropology, my mixed methods research has focused on the synergistic relationship between issues such as food security, housing security, mental health and HIV in the United States and abroad, including Haiti, Lesotho and the Tampa Bay area.
 My goal is to ground quantitative research findings in the lived experiences of vulnerable populations experiencing health disparities, to improve intervention design and implementation, health outcomes and policy.

-Link to Dr. Noble’s University Profile:
+Link to Dr. Noble’s Curriculum Vitae: